Capillary surfaces arising in singular perturbation problems

 \subsection{Dual cones and center of mass}

-Recall that by Theorem \ref{thrm-convex} and Lemmata \ref{lem-AC}, \ref{lem-cmpt} we know that under the assumptions of Theorem C $\fb{u_0}\setminus \{0\}$ is a union of smooth convex cones $\C_1$ and $\C_2$.
+If $u_0$ is a blow-up and the assumptions in Theorem C are satisfied, then by virtue of Proposition \ref{prop-sum} the free boundary $\fb{u_0}\setminus \{0\}$ is a union of smooth convex cones $\C_1$ and $\C_2$.
 We define the dual cones as follows

 It is well-known that the dual of a convex cone is also convex, \cite {Schneider} page 35.
-Let us put $\gamma_i=\S^2\cap \C_i^\star$.